akichidis/lightning-chess/README.md

    3. SequenceKeeper signs and replies back
    4. player forwards to the other player
    5. next player's turn (go to 3.i)
-4. Game ends → submit a tx that includes the last two signed moves (or signed acceptance/resignation from the other party) - The main benefit with this approach is you don't need to send the full move-sequence.
+4. game ends → submit a tx that includes the last two signed moves.
+For instance, a player provides the signed winning move + the signed previous move of the opponent.
+Alternatively, a signed acceptance/resignation from the other party or a mutually signed agreement on the result would be enough (this is the 1st iteration).
+The main benefit with this approach is you don't need to send the full move-sequence and chessboard states, simplifying the contract logic by  large degree.
-5. Smart contract verify logic should be able to identify a winning state, so consuming is possible.
+5. The aim is that the smart contract verify logic should be able to identify a winning or draw state, so consuming of the potentially encumbered assets (awards) is possible.

 **Ideas:**
 1. sequence of moves can work like a blockchain Vs a counter.